bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 **3. Product Performance & Revenue Drivers**<br/>
 Which products are the most and least popular?
 Which ones contribute most significantly to revenue, and what does that suggest for inventory and marketing strategy?

-By answering these questions, the analysis helps paint a clear picture of how the café is performing, where its strengths lie, and where there are opportunities for growth or optimization.
+By answering these questions, the analysis helps paint a clear picture of how the café is performing, what are its strengths, and where there are opportunities for growth or optimization.

-**📈 Sales Trend Analysis (Jan–Jun 2023)**
+### 📈 **Sales Trend Analysis (Jan–Jun 2023)**

-• To explore how Maven Roasters' sales have trended over time, transactional data from January to June 2023 was analyzed .
+• To explore how Maven Roasters' sales have trended over time, transactional data from January to June 2023 was analyzed.
 The results show a steady upward trend in sales, with June as the best performing month.<br/>
 • Customer count nearly doubled from January to June, indicating strong growth in foot traffic and engagement.<br/>
-• The total number of transactions (used to count customer visits) also rose significantly.<br/>
+• The total number of transactions (used to count customer visits) also increased significantly.<br/>
+• The store achieved its highest profit in June, effectively doubling its profit compared to January — showing improved efficiency or higher-value sales alongside increased traffic.<br/>
-• It’s important to note that transactions are counted at the item level — meaning that a single customer purchasing multiple items in one visit results in multiple rows with the same timestamp.
-This required using DISTINCT counts to accurately reflect the number of unique transactions or customers.<br/>
+• It is important to note that transactions are counted at the item level — meaning that a single customer purchasing multiple items in one visit results in multiple rows with the same timestamp.
+This required using DISTINCT counts to accurately reflect the number of unique transactions or customers.
-• The store achieved its highest profit in June, effectively doubling its profit compared to January — showing improved efficiency or higher-value sales alongside increased traffic.

-number of customers:
+SQL queries used to explore this question:<br/>
 ```
+-- Counting the number of customers:
 SELECT month(transaction_date) as month,
   COUNT(distinct transaction_time) as total_customers
 FROM coffeeshop